Pataniscas de Bacalhau com Curcuma/ Codfish Patties with turmeric

 • 2 whole eggs

-• 1 small onion finely chopped
+• 1 small onion, finely chopped

-• 2 garlic cloves finely chopped
+• 2 cloves of garlic, finely chopped

 • 8 tablespoons of flour

-• 1 small bouquet of chopped parsley
+• 1 small bunch of parsley, chopped

 • milk or water

-• Salt and pepper to taste
+• salt and pepper to taste

-• 1 tablespoon turmeric
+• 1 tablespoon of turmeric

-• olive oil or frying oil
+• olive oil or vegetable oil for frying

 Directions

-and fry spoonfuls of dough.
-Do not let them get too chubby, crush them with a fork to flatten them.
-Put it on kitchen paper to absorb the oil.
+In a frying pan or wok, heat the oil well and fry spoonfuls of the batter.
+Don’t let them get too thick; press them down with a fork to flatten them.
+Place them on paper towels to absorb the oil.

 Serve with bean rice or tomato rice.

-Enjoy your food.
+Enjoy your meal.

 Enviar um comentário